gSchool/SF-ASE-T1-Live-Content/README.md

 > The earliest sessions are not listed here because details on these sessions have been lost.
 You are still welcome to look through the content - we just don't have details on the topics that were discussed in those sessions.

+* Office Hours - October 29, 2023 - How to think about functions
+* Office Hours - November 15, 2023 - Pike-case Capitalization Function (group)
 * Office Hours - October 16/18, 2023 - Scramble a string (group)
 * Office Hours - October 6, 2023 -  Build an object (group)
 * Office Hours - October 4, 2023 - Capitalize each word in a sentence (group)